-Another SACCO that has seen to the financial growth of its members is the K-Unity SACCO.
+K-Unity is another SACCO that has seen and experienced the financial growth and increase of its members.
 Its operations are centered in Kiambu and Nairobi counties although members from other areas are free to join it.
 To be a member, one is subjected to a vetting process based on its membership policy.

 Once a member, you’re eligible for loans of up to 4 times the size of your savings.
 The interest rate on the loans is at a low of 1 percent and at a reducing rate.

 3. Maisha Bora SACCO

 Started way back in 1974 by the Kenyan employees of Unilever, this Sacco was exclusive to the employees of this firm until just recently when membership was open for all.

 Among the strengths of this Sacco is the fact that members are eligible to loans of up to 3 times their savings with the Sacco.
 Like most SACCOs on this list, Maisha Bora Sacco offers its loans at a 1 percent interest rate each month and on a reducing balance basis.
 These loans, however, are not allowed to exceed 6 months before they’re fully paid back.

 The Sacco has a long history of operation and a great reputation.
 It was launched in 1977 for people working within the Kenya airline industry.
 This included pilots and all other employees in this sector.

 Today, the Sacco is open to all members of the public and has branches in Nairobi and Mombasa.
 Its members enjoy loans up to 3 times their initial savings and only incur an interest rate of 1 percent each month and on a reducing balance basis.
 These loans don’t last for more than 4 years.

 The Sacco was founded in 1974 by the members of the TSC (Teacher Service Commission).
 It began its operations in Kilifi and started off with a mere 100 members to grow to a present impressive figure of more than 37,000 members.